KaranChauhanji/Sephora_Clone/README.md

-# Sephora Clone
+# Sephora Clone 🌟

 ## About the Project

 Sephora Clone is a full-stack e-commerce website built using the MERN stack.
-This project is designed to replicate the user experience of the Sephora website, providing a seamless and interactive interface for users to browse, search, and purchase beauty products.
+This project replicates the user experience of the Sephora website, providing a seamless and interactive interface for users to browse, search, and purchase beauty products.
 It includes both frontend and backend components, offering a fully responsive and pleasant user interface.

+You can view the deployed project here: [Sephora Clone](https://sephora-clone-pi.vercel.app/) 🚀

-## Tech Stack
+## Tech Stack 🛠️

 - **Frontend**: React, Chakra UI
 - **State Management**: Redux